mcpython4-coding/Documentation/mcpython/common/world/Dimension.md

                 create: bool = True,
                 ) -> typing.Optional[mcpython.common.world.AbstractInterface.IChunk]:

-            Used to get an chunk instance with an given position
+            Used to get a chunk instance with a given chunk-position
-            :param cx: the chunk x position or an tuple of (x, z)
+            :param cx: the chunk x position or a tuple of (x, z)
-            :param cz: the chunk z position or None íf cx is tuple
+            :param cz: the chunk z position or None íf cx is a tuple
             :param generate: if the chunk should be scheduled for generation if it is not generated
             :param create: if the chunk instance should be created when it does not exist
             :return: the chunk instance or None
+            :raises ValueError: if cz is None and cx is now tuple

         function get_chunk_for_position(